Skip to content

 bash

-npx nuxi@latest module add nuxt-processor
+npx nuxi@latest module add nuxt-processor@latest

-Add the module in nuxt.config.ts and set your Redis connection.
+Add the module in nuxt.config.ts:

 ts